mirror/processhacker/trunk/README.txt

 KNOWN ISSUES
  * Process Hacker does not display File handles on Windows XP

-Process Hacker is made by wj32 and Wei Zhu and uses the following components:
+Process Hacker is made by wj32 and Dean and uses the following components:

  * HexBox control by Bernhard Elbl
    - http://sourceforge.net/projects/hexbox